hasibulhasan1542/Obsidian/Science/43 BCS.md

 **Answer:**
 *   **Light:** Light is a form of energy and a type of electromagnetic radiation that is visible to the human eye.
 It behaves as both a wave and a particle (a concept known as wave-particle duality).
-*   **Electromagnetic Theory of Light:** Proposed by James Clerk Maxwell in the 19th century, this theory states that light consists of oscillating electric and magnetic fields.
+*   **Electromagnetic Theory of Light:** Proposed by James Clerk <font color="#ffff00">Maxwell</font> in the 19th century, this theory states that light consists of oscillating electric and magnetic fields.
 Key points of the theory are:
     *   The electric and magnetic fields vibrate perpendicular to each other and to the direction of the wave's propagation, making light a **transverse wave**.
     *   Light does not require a medium to travel and can propagate through a vacuum.
     *   The speed of light in a vacuum (c) is a universal constant, approximately 3 x 10⁸ m/s.
     This theory successfully unified electricity, magnetism, and optics.

+**Particle Theory of Light**
+The particle theory of light, also known as the quantum theory of light, posits that light is composed of a stream of discrete, massless particles or energy packets called **photons**.

+Key aspects of this theory are:

+1. **Quantized Energy:** Each photon carries a specific, discrete amount of energy (a quantum) which is directly proportional to the frequency of the light.
+This is described by the equation **E = hf**, where h is Planck's constant and f is the frequency.

+2. **Photoelectric Effect:** This theory successfully explains the **photoelectric effect**, where light hitting a metal surface can eject electrons.
+This phenomenon could not be explained by the classical wave theory of light and provided strong evidence for the particle nature of light.
 ---

 **(b) Write the names of different electromagnetic waves in order of energy and wavelength.
 (2.5 marks)**